-It is our firm belief that very child has a need and right to participate, in the presence of a responsible, caring adult, in engaging activities that support achievement and promote social, emotional , and physical development beyond the regular school day.
+It is our firm belief that every child has a need and right to participate, in the presence of a responsible, caring adult, in engaging activities that support achievement and promote social, emotional, and physical development beyond the regular school day.
 Beyond the Bell ensures that all children and in the Los Angeles Unified School District have access to high quality, safe, and supervised education, enrichment, and recreation programs that engage and inspire learning.

-Youth Services currently operates after school playground programs at over 600 elementary, middle and high schools and serves over 42,000 children daily.
-The goals of the program are to provide wholesome, supervised enrichment, fitness, and other sport activities in safe neighborhood environments.
-The program emphasizes physical fitness that develops basic movement skills, strong and healthy bodies, teamwork, sportsmanship, cooperative social skills and activities that reinforce the skills learned in the regular instructional program.
+Youth Services currently operates after school playground programs at over 600 elementary, middle, and high schools and serves over 42,000 children daily.
+The goals of the program are to provide wholesome, supervised enrichment, fitness, and other sports activities in safe neighborhood environments.
+The program emphasizes physical fitness that develops basic movement skills, strong and healthy bodies, teamwork, sportsmanship, cooperative social skills, and activities that reinforce the skills learned in the regular instructional program.
 The tenets and teaching model of the national CHARACTER COUNTS program is implemented to instill and reinforce the back-to-basics effort to build good character in our youth.
-Additionally, the Youth Services program provides nutrition, fitness and enrichment activities that best meet the needs of the participants including targeted populations of foster youth, low income and English learners.
-The organized activities promote good-health and self-esteem.
-Importance is placed on teaching youth to make informed decisions on healthy food options and to engage in daily moderate to vigorous physical activity.
+Additionally, the Youth Services program provides nutrition, fitness, and enrichment activities that best meet the needs of the participants including targeted populations of foster youth, low income, and English learners.
+Organized activities promote good-health and self-esteem.
+The importance is placed on teaching youth to make informed decisions on healthy food options and to engage in daily moderate to vigorous physical activity.

 A daily “homework time” is scheduled on each Youth Services After School Program site.
 Students are provided a designated area and time (often the last hour of the program) to work on their homework.
 Staff will help students to stay on task and ensure the homework is available for parents and guardians to check and review with their children.